DataScience-EngineeringExperts/tradebot_v2023/README.md

 # Python auto trade bot v1 (built circa 2021)

-First to start here are some details about the risk strategy.py file that is running:
+This bot was built to enable developers a chance to interact with the specific libraries and develop their skills from the Ground floor.
+You will find different ways to optimize the code that you are able to view, and I look forward to witnessing if this code actually grows.

-This bot implements risk management strategies for algorithmic trading.
+First to start, here are some details about the 'risk strategy.py' file:

 ## Key Features